 Rosie General

-Rosie’s General combines the feel of a classic small-town general store with a lively café, making it one of Kingston’s most enjoyable spots for breakfast and lunch.
-Inside, you’ll find a cozy space with a wraparound bar, window seating, and shelves stocked with thoughtfully curated local goods.
+Rosie’s General combines the feel of a classic small-town general store with a lively cafe, making it one of Kingston’s most enjoyable spots for breakfast and lunch.
+The space has a wraparound bar, window seating, and shelves stocked with thoughtfully curated local goods.

 Best Bars & Breweries in Kingston, NY